jackfranklin/elm-statey/README.md

     makeState "sleep"

--- create the state machine, telling it it should expect records to be of type Person stateMachine : StateMachine Person stateMachine =
+stateMachine : StateMachine Person stateMachine =
     { states = [ startState, tiredState, sleepState ]
     , transitions =
-        -- the valid transitions in the form of (from, to) [ ( startState, tiredState )
+        [ ( startState, tiredState )
         , ( tiredState, sleepState )
         , ( sleepState, startState )
         ]
     , guards =
-        -- guards, which will be called before a transition is confirmed -- and the transition will be cancelled if the fn returns false [ { from = tiredState, to = sleepState, fn = \person -> person.name /= "Jack" }
+        [ { from = tiredState, to = sleepState, fn = \person -> person.name /= "Jack" }
         ]
     }